Wild Mongolia

 🚐♨️✨

-South to the springs.
-86 °C water piped into wooden pools under the stars.
-A proper reset after three hard-and-happy days.
+Back southeast to Tsenkher.
+86 °C spring water piped into wooden pools under the stars — the reset after the festival.

-Tsenkher is the antidote to four busy days.
+Tsenkher is the antidote to a big week.
 86°C at the source, piped into wooden tubs at varying temperatures.
 You soak, you read, you soak again.
 By dark there's nothing but you, the water, and the stars.

 🚐🛕🏙️

-Final stretch.
-Erdene Zuu is the oldest surviving Buddhist monastery in Mongolia — 16th century, built from the stones of the old Mongol capital.
-Slow walk through the courtyards, then we point east.
-UB by evening.
+On the way back we stop at Erdene Zuu — the oldest surviving Buddhist monastery in Mongolia, 16th century, walled with 108 stupas and built from the stones of Karakorum, Chinggis Khaan's old capital.
+A slow walk through the courtyards, then the last stretch east.
+UB by evening — group dinner if you're up for it.

 The festival